 How we build our portfolio

-Our investment framework capitalises on our core strengths including our ability to take a long-term perspective, flexible capital and sound governance structure.
-It has three building blocks: the Reference Portfolio, Policy Portfolio and Active Portfolio.
+Our investment framework capitalises on our core strengths including our ability to invest for the long term, flexible capital and sound governance structure.

-The Policy Portfolio is the central component of our investment framework and accounts for the bulk of the risk and return potential of the GIC Portfolio.
-It aims to deliver good returns over a 20-year period through diversification and careful portfolio construction that balances the way different asset classes respond to different possible economic environments.
-This ensures that the portfolio is resilient and does reasonably well in a range of plausible scenarios.
+The Policy Portfolio represents GIC’s asset allocation strategy over the long term.
+It accounts for the bulk of the risk and return potential of the GIC Portfolio.
+The Policy Portfolio seeks to balance the way different asset classes respond to varied possible economic environments.

-There are six asset classes in the Policy Portfolio: Developed Market Equities, Emerging Market Equities, Nominal Bonds and Cash, Inflation-Linked Bonds, Private Equity and Real Estate.
+The Policy Portfolio comprises six asset classes: Developed Market Equities, Emerging Market Equities, Nominal Bonds and Cash, Inflation-linked Bonds, Private Equity and Real Estate.
+Through the diversity of asset classes, the Policy Portfolio is expected to generate good risk-adjusted returns over a 20-year period.

 The Active Portfolio comprises skill-based strategies to add value to the Policy Portfolio, while broadly maintaining the same level of systematic risk.
 The strategies are funded by the sale of assets in the Policy Portfolio, and so must generate higher returns to compensate for the cost of capital and higher risk involved.